nis-sin/cat-tool/README.md

-This is a clone cat tool, following of challenges from [coding challenges fyi](https://codingchallenges.fyi/challenges/challenge-cat).
+This is a clone cat tool, from the [coding challenges fyi](https://codingchallenges.fyi/challenges/challenge-cat) by John Crickett.
+I have written this in C because I would like to learn more about it.